-The DFFB offers five specialist programmes of full time study in Directing, Producing, Cinematography, Editing & Sound and Screenwriting.
-Applications to these five specialisations are accepted in the autumn of each year for the following academic year.
+The DFFB offers five full-time programmes of study: Directing, Producing, Cinematography, Editing & Sound, and Screenwriting.
+Applications to these five specialisations are accepted each autumn for the following academic year.
 The entrance examinations take place in the spring; the academic year begins at the end of September.

 To enrol in studies at the DFFB, candidates must go through a comprehensive application process: Students first submit an application and portfolio.
-The DFFB then selects a small proportion of applicants to attend a one-week entrance examination at the academy.
+The DFFB then selects a small proportion of applicants and invites them to attend a one-week entrance examination at the academy.
 This examination is overseen by an examination board.

-Applications for study are accepted every year via a process that begins in autumn for the following year (the academic year runs from September to July).
+Applications are accepted every year via a process that begins in autumn for the following year.

-December/January: open period for the online application process; Deadline for all applications is January 6th/7th 2020!
+November–January: open period for the online application process; Deadline for all applications is January 6th/7th 2020!

-April–May: Applicants are informed of the decisions of the examination board, and a small number of applicants is invited to attend the entrance examinations.
+April–May: applicants are informed of the decisions of the examination board, and a small number of applicants are invited to attend the entrance examinations

-The candidates will be informed in advance regarding the precise dates and structure of the examination week.
+The candidates are informed in advance of the precise dates and structure of the examination week.

-Applicants should be 21 years old at the beginning of their studies.
+Applicants should be at least 21 years old at the beginning of their studies.

-Practical experience or academic degrees in related fields are not requirements, but increase the chance of admission.
+Practical experience or academic degrees in related fields are not required, but increase the chance of admission.

 Please note that good written and spoken German is required to study at the DFFB.

-Foreign applicants must prove their German language skills in the form of the Goethe Certificate B2 (or equivalent), which has to be presented at the beginning of the second part of the application, the examination week at DFFB in Berlin.
+International applicants must prove their German language skills in the form of the Goethe Certificate B2 (or equivalent), which must presented at the beginning of the examination week at the DFFB in Berlin.

-The written application may be submitted in English and the oral/practical examination may be conducted in English if German language skills are not sufficient by then.
+The written application may be submitted in English and the oral/practical examination may be conducted in English, if a candidate’s German language skills are insufficient at this time.

 Good written and spoken English-language skills are required for all candidates.
 English is the second language of the DFFB, and a number of seminars are taught in English by international teachers.